Sushreesatarupa/DSA-cpp/README.md

  technical writing | **[topic name]-content.md** or **[topic name]-content.txt** | technical content can be provided in simple `.txt` text document inside [technical writing folder](https://github.com/Sushreesatarupa/DSA-cpp-Hacktoberfest2021/tree/main/technical%20writings)  you can also style it up and submit a `.md` file if you are aquainted with markdown language

 ## Things you can contribute to
--   You can add a solution to a question that is unanswered
+-   You can add a solution to a question ( present in the readme of particular topic folder) that is unanswered
--   you can update existing solution with a better one
+-   you can update existing solution with a better one ( better complexity)
 -   you can add new questions along with its solution
 -   solve issue raised by other people or yourself
--   make webpage more appealing and updated
+-   make webpage ( hosted from GitHub readme ) more appealing and updated
 -   UI/UX of webpage

 ## Steps For Contribution

     1. Fork this repo
     2. Star this repo
-    3. Add a file
+    3. Add a file ( txt/cpp ) inside appropriate folder
     4. commit the code
     5. Make pull request